 Key takeaways about PTO

-How does PTO work for?
+How does PTO work?

 Why do employers offer PTO?